 This homemade bunting is the perfect addition to any special occasion, such as weddings, birthdays or the Queen’s upcoming Platinum Jubilee.
 It’s easy and cheap to make – you can use up small pieces of fabric or even upcycle your old clothes.
 If you don’t have a sewing machine, our method below can easily be sewn by hand.
 We’ve also come up with a speedy alternative if you have less time.

 Prep 4-6 hrs

 - A selection of fabrics

-- Pencil, tailor’s chalk or fabric erasable pen
+- Pencil, tailor’s chalk or erasable fabric pen

 Trim away excess fabric from the seam at the point of the triangle, cutting about 3mm away from the stitching.
 Turn inside out, using a narrow blunt tool to push the tip of the triangle out.

 Iron the flag to flatten.
-Repeat steps one to three, to make as many flags as desired.
+Repeat steps one to three to make as many flags as desired.